Is there something that we’re afraid of talking about?

 To gain a different perspective, you should ask the following questions:

-- What have I done to grow my happiness by leveraging on money?
+- What have you done to grow your happiness by leveraging on money?

 What is Financial Happiness and Why is it Important?